-With one of the more active hurricane seasons we have seen in a while, it is important to ensure you and your home are prepared in the event one of the storms decides to make its way closer to the Florida shores.
-For most Florida natives, hurricane preparedness occurs either year-round for some or last minute for others.
+With some of the more active hurricane seasons we have seen in a while occurring in the last few years, it is important to ensure you and your home are prepared in the event one of the storms decides to make its way closer to the Florida shores.

-Reinforce Your Garage Door/Carport.
-Garage doors and carports may seem secure, but hurricane level winds can really put them to the test.
+Garage doors and carports may seem secure, but hurricane-level winds can really put them to the test.
 To reduce damage to your garage door, have it reinforced with horizontal beams or have a vertical brace installed.
 As for carports, ensure the posts are secure in the ground and that the roof is well-braced.
 If the wind catches it right, it can easily be torn away.

-Seal Outside Holes.
 Inspect where cables and piping may be entering your home and make sure they are well sealed.
-The rain from hurricanes “falls” in many directions, sometimes even coming down sideways—making it easier for water intrusion to occur in these areas.
+The rain from hurricanes “falls” in many directions, sometimes even coming down sideways, making it easier for water intrusion to occur in these areas.